kugland/Sublime-BetaCode/README.md

 {"keys": ["ctrl+b"], "command": "beta_code"}
 ```

-After that, select the desired region and click Ctrl+B.
+After that, select the desired region and click Ctrl+B (or the key sequence
+you used) and *voilà*.

 Example usage
 -------------